polluterofminds/nelumbo/README.md

 Nelumbo is under active development.
 Contributions are welcome.
 Please open issues, create pull requests, and reach out if you have questions.

-The current state is such that you can run the app and it will start a running local devnet.
-There is not much UI built out around it yet, but there are status updates displayed in-app.
+The current state includes the following:

+* UI that prompts Homebrew install
+* UI to install and run Lotus
+* UI to indicate Lotus is running
+* UI to allow Lotus upgrades

 ## Requirements